 Consider!
 Paul recorded, “Above all, taking the shield of faith, wherewith you shall be able to quench all the fiery darts of the wicked” (Eph.
 6:16).
 Now notice this Proverb, inspired by God: “Every word of God is pure: He is a shield unto them that put their trust in Him.
 Add you not unto His words, lest He reprove you, and you be found a liar” (Prov.
 30:5-6).

-When put together, these two verses show that God, through faith, becomes a shield to all who trust in exactly what His Word says.
+When put together, these two verses show that God, through faith, becomes the shield to all who trust in exactly what His Word says.
 To doubt His Word, or to alter it in any way, is to call God A LIAR!
 That is serious!
+In fact, God says of all such people that they are liars—also very serious.

 When God makes a promise, He keeps it.
 While human beings may break their promises, God does not!
 If He tells you that He will do something for you, He will perform His promise—if you meet certain conditions.
 You have faith as an assurance that He will.